jaansusi/joululoos/README.md

 ### Using Docker

-1. Build and run the Docker container:
+1. Build the CDOC utility with Docker:
     ```sh
+    docker-compose -f ./infra/compose_cdoc.yaml up
+    ```

+2. Build and run the Docker container:
+    ```sh
     docker-compose up
     ```

-2. The application will be available at [http://localhost](http://localhost)
+3. The application will be available at [http://localhost](http://localhost)

-3. Build and run only the database Docker container
+4. Build and run only the database Docker container
     ```sh
-    docker-compose --env-file .env -f ./infra/compose.yaml up
+    docker-compose --env-file .env -f ./infra/compose_db.yaml up
     ```

 ### Without Docker